 If a member of staff has cause to be concerned that a child may be subject to any form of abuse, then the school will follow child protection procedures and inform Children’s Services of its concern.

 If you have a concern that a child is being harmed, is at risk of harm, or you receive a disclosure (intentionally or unintentionally) you must contact one of the designated safeguarding leads as quickly as possible.
-You will find the names of these members of staff at the top of this page.
+You will find the names of these members of staff below.

 We have signed up to be part of this Police strategy.
 It means that we will be informed if any child in the school has been present at an incident of domestic abuse.
 This will enable us to support the child in school.